-We provide broadband, phone and fibre services throughout most of the UK.
-With over 15 years of experience we know what makes the best balance of cost, features and support and aim to do you proud.
+We provide broadband, fibre, phone and mobile services throughout most of the UK.
+With over 18 years of experience we know what makes the best balance of cost, features and support.

 How to contact us

-We are able to provide support to our hearing and speech-impaired customers via TypeTalk's text relay service.
-In addition, we can provide our Terms and Conditions and this Code of Practice in alternative formats (large print and Braille) for blind and partially sighted customers.
+We offer support to anyone with a speech or hearing impairment through TypeTalk’s text relay service.
+We can also provide our terms and conditions, and this Code of Practice, in large print and Braille for visually impaired customers.

 How to make a complaint

-Whilst we aim to deliver a high level of customer satisfaction we acknowledge that from time-to-time problems do occur.
+Whilst we aim to deliver a high level of customer satisfaction, we acknowledge that problems do come up from time to time.
 If you're not satisfied with the service you are receiving, please see our Customer Complaints Code of Practice.